Skip to content

 Terminal window

-5. Update systems using the secret
+5. Update systems and commit

 Terminal window